tarkal/highchart-lambda-export-server/README.md

 This repo was created in response to [this](https://stackoverflow.com/questions/57097890/highcharts-export-server-on-aws-lamdba/57158024) question on stackoverflow.

+## In a hurry?

 Deploying a highcharts export server on AWS Lambda turned out to be **WAY** more difficult than anticipated due to the lack of available information and the large amount of trial and error.
 So hopefully this will help save you days of pain!

-If you are in a hurry you you can just download and use the prebuilt zip straight out of the box as a lambda deployment.
+If you are in a hurry you you can just download and use the prebuilt zip in the `dist` folder.
+It should work straight out of the box as a lambda deployment.
 You will need a Lambda function running `Node.js 10.x`.

-You will need to set the `FONTCONFIG_PATH` Lambda Environment variable to `/var/task/lib`.
+Make sure you set the `FONTCONFIG_PATH` Lambda Environment variable to `/var/task/lib`.

 [![FONTCONFIG_PATH][1]][1]